dakopoulos/aoc/README.md

   * Tests calculations of a snailfish's number magnitude
   * Usage: `test-magn <filename>` where `<filename>` containts snailfish number and expected magnitudes (each on separate lines)

+## Day 22

+`reactor` initialization and boot sequence.

+Executable is produced with the following usage:

+`init-and-reboot <init-sequence-file> [<boot-sequence-file>]`

+Data are in `[path]/data/reactor*` e.g. `reactor-puzzle-init.txt` and
+`reactor-puzzle-boot.txt`.

+**Rationale**:

+* Reactor stores all the active cores in an `unordered_set<Point>` with a custom hash function and `Point` being a 3D point with int coordinates.
+* Upon applying a boot or init step, cores are enabled if not already in the active cores set or removed from the active cores if already there.